btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 Also, make sure you invoke `systemctl daemon-reload` whenever you modify a unit.

-In addition to real-time timers, `systemd` also supports, monotonic timers, which are timers that define jobs that are scheduled after a previously-defined event has occurred, like system boot.
+In addition to real-time timers, `systemd` also supports monotonic timers, which are timers that define jobs that are scheduled after a previously-defined event has occurred, like system boot.

-TODO an example of monotonic timers

 To mimic a `cron` job, you'd want to use the `OnCalendar` field in the `[Timer]` clause, which has the following format: